 Have you ever wondered why your experience of menopause is so intense while your girlfriend just seems to be cruising through it or vice versa?
 Why is one of you struggling with hot flashes, intense mood swings, anxiety and heart palpitations while the other isn’t?
 Why is one of you gaining massive amounts of weight, meanwhile the other seems to get skinnier the more she eats?
-I get it, it can be frustrating!
+It can be frustrating!
 The good news is, Ayurveda gives us an answer to this baffling phenomenon.

 We will get into the difference of those types in a second, but first we have to look at what the three types have in common.
 Menopause, as you probably gathered, is a natural transition in a woman’s life.
 It marks the transition into wise womanhood, that is if we are conscious about it.
 Since it is a transitional phase, there is an overlying energy that marks all three types.
 In Ayurveda we call this energy Vata.